-This sheet serves as a reminder of the achievements that are necessary for students on both FTC Team 6996 AND FIRST Team 1511 who are interested in having all their trips fully funded (minus deposit) by the team.
-Keep this at home to track your progress.

-PRESEASON - DUE BEFORE KICKOFF

-- □ 50% Preseason Team Meetings - □ Patron Drive Fundraising: 5 businesses or \$500 - No Participation in Patron Drive will limit student to max of 50% achievement level! - Getting grants can count towards your patron drive. - □ Parent/Guardian Attends Info Session - □ Register as a member of 1511 at www.firstinspires.org

-BUILD SEASON - DUE BEFORE 1st REGIONAL EVENT

-- □ 80 Hours Build Season or FTC Teamwork
+FTC Team 6996 AND FIRST Team 1511 who are interested in having all their trips fully funded (minus deposit) by the team.
+Keep this at home to track your progress. ☐ Student Application Due 10/11/2022 ☐ Contract Signed & Submitted by 10/11/2022 PRESEASON - DUE BEFORE KICKOFF ☐ 50% Preseason Team Meetings ☐ Patron Drive Fundraising: 5 businesses or \$500 No Participation in Patron Drive will limit student to max of 50% achievement level!
+Getting grants can count towards your patron drive. ☐ Parent/Guardian Attends Info Session ☐ Register as a member of 1511 at www.firstinspires.org BUILD SEASON - DUE BEFORE 1st REGIONAL EVENT ☐ 40 Hours Build Season or FTC Teamwork ☐ Family Provides One ENTIRE Meal per team member for Build Season. ☐ Pass Game Test o 100% Drive Team, Pit Crew, and Super Scouters o 80% 6996 Students ☐ Pass Tools & Safety Test (100%) (Pass both for achievement) ☐ Student School Eligibility

-- o Can Include up to 10 Homework Hours

-- □ Family Provides One Meal for Build Season

-- □ Pass Game Test

-- o 100% Drive Team & Pit Crew

-- o 80% New Students

-- □ Pass Tools Test (100%)

-- □ Student Memorizes Team Mission Statement

-- □ Student Eligibility

-- $\Box$ Acceptable Behavior
+This sheet serves as a reminder of the achievements that are necessary for students on both